 Kerry has an interesting way of sensing the world around her.
 She strongly associates colors and harmonies.
-She can see the colors in a piece of music.
+She can literally see the colors in a piece of music.
 This is a form of what's called synesthesia.
 I don't want to get into the technical woods here, as it's complicated, not my specialty, and there's quite a bit of debate anyway.
-Suffice it to say, however, that while somewhat rare, that's quite a history of it among famous artists and musicians alike, and Kerry uses it as the basis of many of her paintings.
+Suffice it to say, however, that while somewhat rare, there's quite a history of it among famous artists and musicians alike.
+Kerry uses it as the basis of many of her paintings.

-So there it was, milling around in my noggin, the beginnings of a song about rainbows.
-That's always a good start.
-Of course, my wall was a little specific, so I worked to generalize the chorus a little better and wrote some verses for the specific stuff largely cribbed from the life stories of friends with some small artistic license: the raft episode was wholly local, I believe, and I know not the precise amount of shiny yellow that was provided to the smugglers.
-But the stories are mostly painted in pretty broad terms that would doubtless be similar to lots of folks.
-(Actually, the trawler business probably applies to several of my friends, come to think of it.
-Honestly, everything but the raft episode is pretty general, and that's the one I changed the most anyway.)
+So there it was, the beginnings of a song about rainbows.
+That's a good start.
+Of course, my wall was a little specific, so I worked to generalize the chorus a little better and wrote some verses for the details largely cribbed from the life stories of friends with some small artistic license.
+The stories are mostly painted in pretty broad strokes that would doubtless be similar to lots of folks.
+(Actually, a couple apply equally to several of my friends.
+Everything but the raft episode is pretty general, and that's the one I changed the most anyway.)

 . . . . .